berachain/docs/apps/core/content/developers/index.md

 ### Key Functions

 `distributeFor`: Is called for distributing `$BGT` rewards to the cutting board receivers of the given validator.
-The prover serves the purpose of proving that the given validator has indeed proposed a given block to the `Distributor` contract to correspondingly distribute rewards.
+The provider serves the purpose of proving that the given validator has indeed proposed a given block to the `Distributor` contract to correspondingly distribute rewards.

 ## BerachainRewardsVault.sol